reedessick/eventSupervisor/README.md

 -------------------

 To Do:
-  -- test Task.execute() and how attributes change accordingly.
+  - test Task.execute() and how attributes change accordingly.
-  -- test Item.execute() and how attributes change (may only need to do this once because it is shared code) -- improve logging so that statements go into one big log as well as separate logs for each GraceID.
+  - test Item.execute() and how attributes change (may only need to do this once because it is shared code)
-  -- implement latency tools for Tasks: return how long after the event was created before the Task was completed.
+  - implement latency tools for Tasks: return how long after the event was created before the Task was completed.
-  -- document new architecture, including flow charts showing inheritence and how parseAlert works.
+  - document new architecture, including flow charts showing inheritence and how parseAlert works.
 Be clear about how to add new Items/Tasks and what needs to be modified in parseAlert to support that.
-  -- add ability to remove Items from the queue if alerts are received that render them unnecessary.
+  - add ability to remove Items from the queue if alerts are received that render them unnecessary.
+    - we should give all Tasks a "satisfy" method or something which takes in a log message (or lvalert or something) and determines whether the Task is complete.
+This will be extremely useful when identifying which QueueItems are done as new alerts come in as well as obviating latency tools.